 Planning for Growth in Canadian Trade

 The Container Capacity Improvement Program is our long-term strategy to deliver projects to meet anticipated growth in container capacity demand until 2030.
-The Program looks at two main opportunities:
+The Program looks at the following opportunities for creating container capacity:

 - improvements that can be made to existing terminals and infrastructure to accommodate growth, and